DavidOsipov/DavidOsipov/README.md

 ## What I’m Good At ✨

 I’m a product manager, so I’m big on planning, researching markets, and figuring out what’s next.
 But AI is my jam—I’m ace at prompt engineering with tools like Gemini and Claude (my prompt repo proves it!).
-I can crunch data with Amplitude or Excel, code in Python and C#, and I’m super into cybersecurity—think VirusTotal and Phishing.Database.
-I speak English and Russian like a pro, and I’ve got some French and Georgian up my sleeve too.
+I can crunch data with Amplitude or Excel, code in Python, building my website with Astro and Tailwind CSS, and I’m super into cybersecurity—think VirusTotal and Phishing.Database.
+I speak English and Russian like a native, and I’ve got some French and Georgian up my sleeve too.

 - **Product Stuff:** Strategy, roadmaps, market digging
 - **AI Skills:** Prompt engineering (Gemini, Claude, Deepseek, Grok, you name it)